steven-solomon/soonernotfaster/content/posts/how-to-test-private-methods-in-ruby-and-rails.md

 The first thing you should notice, is that the user story mentions the idea of a `Statement`.
 This is a missing domain concept in our system.

 Creating a class for the statement concept would provide a more logical place to hang code related to it.
-With the new class created, we can move the `:sum` logic to it.
+With the new class created, we can move the `sum` logic to it.
 The method will be public, allowing us to test it more easily.

 The first step in the move method refactoring, is to not [misapply the DRY Principle](/posts/dont-repeat-yourself-is-misunderstood/) and separate the two unrelated filtering operations from the code.
-Notice that `:sum` and `:sum_statement` are separate, and neither contain conditions.
+Notice that `sum` and `sum_statement` are separate, and neither contain conditions.

 ```ruby
 class Account